 It would not be an overstatement to say that InfluxDB uses a lot of CPU.
 We set ourselves to build a receiver for ILP, which stores data faster than InfluxDB while being hardware efficient.

-Starting with QuestDB 4.0.4, users can ingest data through ILP to leverage SQL to query InfluxDB data alongside other tables in a relational database while keeping the flexibility of ILP.
+Starting with QuestDB 4.0.4, users can ingest data through ILP and use standard SQL to query InfluxDB data alongside other tables in a relational database while keeping the flexibility of ILP.

 The benchmark publishes 50 million messages at various speeds.
 We then measure the number of entries in each DB after the fact to calculate the implied capture rate.